Stable theory: Generalizations

 For about twenty years after its introduction, stability was the main subject of pure model theory.
 A central direction of modern pure model theory, sometimes called "neostability" or "classification theory," (Note: The term "classification theory" has two uses.
 The narrow use described earlier refers to Shelah's program of identifying classifiable theories, and takes place almost entirely within stable theories.
 The broader use described here refers to the larger program of classifying theories by dividing lines possibly more general than stability.)consists of generalizing the concepts and techniques developed for stable theories to broader classes of theories, and this has fed into many of the more recent applications of model theory.

 Two notable examples of such broader classes are simple and NIP theories.
 These are orthogonal generalizations of stable theories, since a theory is both simple and NIP if and only if it is stable.
 Roughly, NIP theories keep the good combinatorial behavior from stable theories, while simple theories keep the good geometric behavior of non-forking independence.
-In particular, simple theories can be characterized by non-forking independence being symmetric, while NIP can be characterized by bounding the number of types realized over either finite or infinite sets.
+In particular, simple theories can be characterized by non-forking independence being symmetric.
+The stable forking conjecture predicts that in a simple theory, a forking extension always has a stable formula which forks.
+NIP can be characterized by bounding the number of types realized over either finite or infinite sets.

 Another direction of generalization is to recapitulate classification theory beyond the setting of complete first-order theories, such as in abstract elementary classes.